Keynote Speakers & Presentations

 Dr. Ken Yeang

-Principal of Hamzah & Yeang
+Hamzah & Yeang

 Ken Yeang is an architect, planner and ecologist who is best known for his signature green architecture and masterplanning, differentiated from other green architects by their authentic ecology-based approach, by their distinctive green aesthetic and green performance beyond conventional rating systems.
 He trained at the AA (Architectural Association, UK) and received his doctorate from Cambridge University (UK) on ecological design and planning.
 His key buildings include Solaris (Singapore), Menara Mesiniaga (Malaysia), Spire Edge Tower (India), Genome Research Building (Hong Kong), Great Ormond Street Children’s Hospital Extension (UK).
 He is principal of Hamzah & Yeang with offices in Malaysia, UK and of North Hamzah Architectural and Engineering Company in China.
 He is a recipient of the Malaysian Institute of Architects Gold Medal, the Government of Malaysia Merdeka Award and the Architectural Society of China Liang Sicheng Award 2016.
 The UK Guardian newspaper named him as one of 50 individuals who could save the planet, and he is named by CNN as the leading architect in ecological design.